iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ## 6. Future work

-Due to time and computational constrains, we were not able to conduct an extensive hyperparameter and model architecture search for the described methods.
+Due to time and computational constraints, we were not able to conduct an extensive hyperparameter and model architecture search for the described methods.
 Specifically, the attention-based method was only tested with a single attention layer, and without a designated CLS token.
-Additionally, we note that training is heavily dependent on learning rate, failing to change the model's prediction with SDG lr less than 0.05 and leading to numerical issues for wide range of learning rates with Adam optimizer (Kingma et al 2014).
+Additionally, we note that training is heavily dependent on learning rate, failing to change the model's prediction with SDG lr less than 0.05 and leading to numerical issues for a wide range of learning rates with Adam optimizer (Kingma et al 2014).

 We would also like to extend the visual experiments to truly equivariant tasks.
 We evaluated segmentation and object detection as potential candidates, and preferred object detection, as in our initial experiments that seemed to suffer more when using non-natural orientations of images.
 We started integrating object detection into the pipeline, but could not finish it before the deadline.